-Since my article on the natural muscular potential of women went viral with over 9000 Likes and hundreds of shares across social media, my inbox has been flooded with the question “How should women train and diet?”
+Since my article on the natural muscular potential of women went viral with over ten thousand Likes and shares across social media, my inbox has been flooded with the question “How should women train and diet?”
 Here’s the answer.
-But first, to put many of the differences between men and women in context, it helps to understand the […]continue reading
+But first, to put many of the differences between men and women in context, it helps to understand the evolution […]continue reading

 A new study has emerged that spells the final verdict on the everlasting carbs vs. fat debate.
 The study is titled “Calorie for calorie, dietary fat restriction results in more body fat loss than carbohydrate restriction in people with obesity“.
 As the title suggests, the researchers got a group of obese people to reduce their energy intake by 30% […]